phpearth/docs/security/passwords.md

 ---
-title: "How to work with user passwords and how to securely hash passwords?"
+title: "How to work with users' passwords and how to securely hash passwords in PHP?"
-read_time: "1 min"
+read_time: "3 min"
-updated: "october 22, 2014"
+updated: "october 23, 2014"
 ---

 When you must save user's password in a database you should never ever store them in plain text because of security precautions and privacy protection.